-Dam ownership for first mainstem dams is listed in Table 2.
+Maine DMR, USFWS, NOAA, dam ownership for first mainstem dams is listed in Table 2.

-During all Federal Energy Regulatory Commission (FERC) relicensing processes, the Maine DMR in collaboration with federal agencies advocates for fish passage that will allow the best accommodation for all diadromous fish passage, including American shad passage.
-In addition to FERC processes, the Maine DMR also provides comments on most fish passage projects in
+During all FERC relicensing processes, the Maine DMR in collaboration with federal agencies advocates for fish passage that will allow the best accommodation for all diadromous fish passage, including American shad passage.
+In addition to FERC processes, the Maine DMR also provides comments on most fish passage projects in the state - where there is a project on identified shad river, we provide comments and work with public and private landowners to install fish passage, or upgrade existing passage, to allow for all maximum passage potential for all diadromous species, including American shad.

 Regarding monitoring projects, other than three on-going activities (fishway monitoring on the major rivers, juvenile beach seine and in-river trawl surveys, recreational fishing surveys), there are few efforts focused on American shad in Maine waters.
-There are a few river-specific projects that are discussed in the sections below, including video monitoring at Brunswick fishway.
+There are few river-specific projects that are discussed in the sections below, including video monitoring at Brunswick fishway.
 There are, however, no efforts to ground-truth the assumed current spawning habitat, and currently no fishway efficiency studies that focus on shad passage.

 Larval stocking.
 American shad fry were raised at the Waldoboro hatchery from 1992 to 2008 using eggs collected from adults from the Kennebec, Connecticut, Androscoggin, Merrimack, Saco, and Sebasticook Rivers.
 The program ended in 2008 due to a lack of funding.
 Larval American shad that were reared in the hatchery were 'marked' by immersion in an oxytetracycline (OTC) bath before being released.
-Receiving locations included multiple sites on the Androscoggin, Kennebec, and Sebasticook Rivers (both below and above dams), as well as at the presumed spawning locations on the Medomak River and on the Saco River in tidal water.
+Receiving locations included multiple sites on the Androscoggin, Kennebec, and Sebasticook Rivers (both below and above dams), as well as at the presumed spawning location on the Medomak River and on the Saco River in tidal water.
 The hatchery closed in 2009 with no plans to reopen the hatchery due to funding and current management of American shad along the East Coast.

 Adult American shad otoliths are collected from mortalities at fish passage facilities, from juveniles collected during the beach seine surveys, and from some anglers who voluntarily submitted samples.
-The Maine DMR inshore trawl survey also began collecting otoliths from a sub-sample of American shad in fall 2012.
+The Maine DMR inshore trawl survey will also begin collecting otoliths from a sub-sample of A. shad in fall 2012.
 We are currently fine-tuning our instrumentation and methods to correctly identify OTC marked otoliths.
 While we have not directly measured the success of the stocking program, juvenile abundance in the Kennebec/Androscoggin complex does seem to have increased concurrent to larval stocking (Figure 2).